-Create an AWS Rotated Secret
+AWS Rotated Secret

-akeyless create-rotated-secret --name <secret name> \
+--name <Rotated secret name> \

 --target-name <target name to associate> \

---rotator_type <api-key|target> \
+--rotator-type <api-key|target> \

 --auto-rotate <true|false> \